ibaralf/TestRail-API-Tool/README.md

-# TestRail-API-Tool
+# TestRail_gem

 TestRail (http://www.gurock.com/testrail/) is one of the best test case management software available.
 It has available APIs which can be used to mark your automated test results.
+If you label your RSPEC tests with TestRail testcase numbers, then you can automatically mark the test results via API calls.

 ![Instructions](/workflow.jpg)

-This is a command line tool that parses through all your RSPEC XML results file or Squish results file and marks all the test cases (Passed, Failed, ...) via API calls.
+This gem installs a command line tool that parses through all your RSPEC XML results file or Squish results file and marks all the test cases (Passed, Failed, ...) via API calls.
 This is a very useful tool to mark your test cases after running your automation tests using RSpec or Squish tests.

 To Use: